What You Need to Know About Phenobarbital Overdose

 - Increased heart rate

 Struggling to stop using phenobarbital?
 You’re not alone.
-At Zinnia Healing, our caring and compassionate team of addiction specialists is here for you.
+At Zinnia Health, our caring and compassionate team of addiction specialists is here for you.
 We treat each patient on a case-by-case basis and will create a specialized treatment plan to best meet your needs.

 Our treatment options include inpatient and outpatient therapy, medical detox, group therapy, treatment for co-occurring disorders, sober living, aftercare, and much more.
 Contact us today to learn more, or call 855-430-9439.